jefking/fl-default-static/README.md

 # Server Default Static
-Defaults to a 'page'; when a file is not specfied in URL.
-This helps with lessening the need for compute on top of raw storage; if you are running static sites.
+Defaults page (index.htm) for containers.
+No need for compute on top of raw storage; if you are running static sites.

 ## Quick Deploy to Azure